Matthew Costello

-Matthew John Costello (born 1948) is an American writer specializing in the genres of horror, gothic, and science fiction.
+Matthew John Costello (born 1948) is an Irish-American writer specializing in the genres of horror, gothic, and science fiction.
 His articles have appeared in publications including the Los Angeles Times and Sports Illustrated.
 He has scripted Trilobyte's bestselling CD-ROM interactive dramas The 7th Guest and its sequel The 11th Hour, as well as many other video games.

 Career

-Costello continued Dana Lombardy's "Gaming" column on Asimov's Science Fiction beginning in April 1986, which renamed to "Neat Stuff" in April 1989 and he continued until June 1990.
+Costello continued Dana Lombardy's "Gaming" column on Asimov's Science Fiction beginning in April 1986, which renamed to "Neat Stuff" in April 1989 and he continued until June 1990; he also continued Lombardy's "On Gaming" column in Analog Science Fiction and Fact from May 1986 to February 1989.

-Along with F. Paul Wilson, Costello created and scripted FTL Newsfeed, which ran daily on the Sci-Fi Channel from 1992–1996.
-His television credits also include shows on The Disney Channel, PBS, the BBC, and many others.
+Along with F. Paul Wilson, Costello created and scripted FTL Newsfeed, which ran daily on the Sci-Fi Channel from 1992 to 1996.
 In 2005 his novel Beneath Still Waters was adapted into a film by director Brian Yuzna.

 Costello also wrote Island of the Skull (Pocket Books), an original prequel to Peter Jackson's film, King Kong.

-Along with his adult genres, Costello has created works for children.
-His works include the book series The Kids of Einstein Elementary, (Scholastic), and Magic Everywhere (Random House), as well as games including Aladdin’s Mathquest (Disney), A Cartoon History of the Universe (Putnam), and two math games based on the hit PBS Kids show Cyberchase.
+Along with his adult genres, he has created works for children.
+His works include the book series The Kids of Einstein Elementary (Scholastic), and Magic Everywhere (Random House), as well as games including Aladdin's Mathquest (Disney), A Cartoon History of the Universe (Putnam), and two math games based on the hit PBS Kids show Cyberchase.
 He is the designer of role-playing and board games, including Dungeons & Dragons, Call of Cthulhu, Batman, Lone Wolf & Cub, and many others.

 Recently, Costello worked on Rage, a post-apocalyptic action-adventure game for id Software, and wrote its novelization, as well as a new game for Eidos with Neil Richards and Swedish developer Avalanche Studios.